ammar1y/Data-Science-Research-Project/README.md

 # Master of Data Science | Research Project

+# Building A Machine Learning To Predict Taxi Trip Duration Using Partial Data

 Code and files used in doing my data-science research project at University of Malaya in 2019.

 Name: Ammar Alyousfi